 - The bets with the lowest house advantage of around 1.5% are the pass line bets and a 6 or an 8.

 - Don’t get tempted by the proposition bets.
-These are the house bets and come to the table with as much as 16% house edge.
+These are the how to play craps bets and come to the table with as much as 16% house edge.

 - The best option following a come out roll is the odds bet (zero house advantage), placed on a pass or come bet after the point has been established.
 Known as backing the odds, this rule allows you to increase your wager by a multiple of your original pass line bet; 2x-5x most commonly offered.

-- Try to avoid a “Big 6” (rolling a 6 before a 7) and “Big 8” (rolling an 8 before a 7), which each have a 9.1% house advantage, or a “Hard 4” (rolling a pair of twos) and “Hard 10” (rolling a pair fives), which each have over an 11% house advantage.
+- Try to avoid a “Big 6” (rolling a 6 before a 7) and “Big 8” (rolling an 8 before a 7), which each have a 9.1% house advantage, or a “Hard 4” (rolling a pair of twos) and “Hard 10” (play free keno online a pair fives), which each have over an 11% house advantage.